tham-le/Darkly/9_htpasswd_robots_txt/ressources/htpasswd_robots_txt.md

 ## Description

-The ```robots.txt``` file serves as an initial checkpoint for search engine bots when they arrive at the website, providing them with instaructions about which URLs they are prohibited from visiting.
+The ```robots.txt``` file serves as an initial checkpoint for search engine bots when they arrive at the website, providing them with instructions about which URLs they are prohibited from visiting.

 It is a simple text file that is uploaded to the root of the domain.
-It serves as the loacation that search engine bots and other spiders including AI/LLM crawlers automatically visit to check for specific rules about they _may_ or _may not_ crawl.
+It serves as the location that search engine bots and other spiders including AI/LLM crawlers automatically visit to check for specific rules about they _may_ or _may not_ crawl.

 If we visit our file at the URL: